 Navarre features incredible beauty, diversity, long lasting traditions and is the only European region that combines Alpine, Atlantic and Mediterranean landscapes.
 These landscapes are perfect for extreme sports, well-catered rural lodgings and an abundance of wildlife.
-With varied terrains combined with traditions and modernity, its Navarre’s gastronomy that’ll win you over.
+With varied terrains combined with traditions and modernity, its Navarre’s gastronomy that will win you over.
 Delight your palate and enjoy some of the world’s most unique fruits and artisanal produce.
 The Kingdom of Navarre’s rich past has left behind iconic landmarks such as Olite with its elegant, charming Royale Palace and its symbolic Gothic civil building.
-For a true Spanish experience, the Pamplona, Fiesta de Los Sanfermines, Bull Run and brass bands will keep you on your feet.
+For a true Spanish experience, the Pamplona, Fiesta de Los Sanfermines and brass bands will keep you on your feet.

 In the northwest of Spain, Asturias has occupied a rich history and is filled with unique and friendly people.
 Picos de Europa features high limestone peaks, forests and is the first National Park of Spain while Sanabria Lake Natural Park has an exquisite flow of rivers and waterfalls.
 Sanabria Lake Natural Park is well-known for its lush green landscapes, vast coastlines and amazing mountain range.
 Art enthusiasts can delve into Asturias art scene while gourmands can indulge in delicacies such as fabada (Spanish bean stew), outstanding cheese, cured meats, fresh shellfish and a variety of seafood.